Frequently Asked Questions

 What are tax-free municipal bonds?

-Why should I invest in a Dupree fund vs. buying an individual bond
+Why should I invest in a Dupree fund vs. buying an individual bond?

 Why should I buy a state-specific municipal bond fund vs. a national municipal bond fund?